Applying for Assistance

 2. Complete the 2015-16 Returning Student Financial Assistance Information Form

 The 2015-16 Returning Student Financial Assistance Information Form is required on an annual basis for all students regardless of the type of assistance you pursue.
-The form will be mailed to both prospective and current students in January with the FAFSA filing instructions.
+The form will be mailed to students in January with the FAFSA filing instructions.

 3. Additional Documents May be Requested by the Financial Assistance Office